Please remember to read the disclaimer advice at the bottom of the page.

 Keeping in mind that I am not a surgeon, and have no specialist medical training, it is my strong opinion that this type of rib removal surgery is barbaric and unnecessary.

-Rib removal surgery has become uncommon by now, but some older surgeons may still suggest it.
+Rib removal surgery has become uncommon today, but some older surgeons may still recommend it.
 In such a case, I recommend getting a second opinion.